mgattozzi/curryrs/README.md

 ## How to use Curryrs
 Each library contains a module for the FFI types and one for conversion to and from types that need extra work to do so.
+Right now this conversion module only affects the Boolean type, however work in the future of this module will likely include structs and other more complicated data structures.

-In the case of the latter this only occurs for the Boolean type.
-If you want to create functions that export to Haskell from Rust do the following:
+If you want to create functions that export to Haskell from Rust do the
+following:

 ```rust
 #[macro_use]